 Sitting for too long can do terrible harm to our bodies, minds and age us drastically.
 Get up, stretch, move around, take calls standing, take walks between calls, go to the gym midday and do whatever else you can to avoid sitting for more than an hour at a time.

 Set a timer every hour to move, stretch or walk for at least 15 minutes to counter it.

 Working remotely from a hotel room may not be for everyone, but I personally love the excitement of it.

-Once I was able to implement some of the above strategies, it’s made working remotely more enjoyable, more inspiring for my work and overall more productive.
+Once I was able to implement some of the above strategies, working remotely has become more enjoyable.
+In fact, it has been more inspiring for my work and overall more productive.

 What’s a tip that you use when working remotely?
 And, what’s something you struggle with when it comes to your work/life balance?
 Your question can be featured in an upcoming article in this series on Vacayou.